Animals

 Corporations rule livestock production

 According to data collected by Farm Action, many of the nation’s agricultural markets are dominated by the top corporations, to the detriment of free and fair competition.
-The concentration ration of the top four (CR4) beef companies is between 80 and 85 percent, led by Tyson Foods, JBS USA, Cargill, and National Beef.
+The concentration ratio of the top four (CR4) beef companies is between 80 and 85 percent, led by Tyson Foods, JBS USA, Cargill, and National Beef.
 According to economists, a CR4 greater than 60 percent indicates consolidation in an industry bordering on oligopoly or monopoly.
 The U.S. pork industry’s CR4 is 67 percent, including WH Group, JBS, Tyson, and Hormel.
 The poultry industry’s CR4 is 60 percent, including Tyson Foods, Pilgrim’s Pride, Sanderson Farms, and Perdue Farms.

 “What this means is that a farmer looking to build a farming business today doesn’t have a whole lot of options about what they can grow, doesn’t have a whole lot of options about how they can market that product and what it goes into,” Musharbash said during the webinar.
 “And then, across the supply chain, consumers have fewer and fewer options of what food they’re going to consume and they have less power to push back on prices increases for those products that they need.”